Board of Directors – Compensation

 Medical, prescription and dental insurance.

-(Two current board members fall under this compensation category.
-Five board members do not receive insurance or any other form of compensation other than that listed above.)
+(One board member falls under this compensation category.
+Six board members do not receive insurance or any other form of compensation other than that listed above.)

 Additional items available to all board members